GFW-knocker/gfw_resist_http_proxy/README.md

-# Bonus->protect VPN server against GFW DDOS and port scanning:
+# protect VPN server against GFW DDOS and port scanning:
 - https://github.com/GFW-knocker/GFW-DDOS-protection

-# how it work:
+# how pyprox work:

 - all http request examined , if it xray-valid redirect it to xray(n3) else redirect it to nginx(n2)
 - so gfw prober alwayse see nginx and cannot talk to xray directly